 Alright, so the problems related to monitoring a distributed network are clear.
 Now we can move on to discussing how to monitor distributed networks effectively.
 Here’s some tips for doing just that:

 - Automate documentation and discovery.
-Understanding what devices are deployed on your network, and the logical layout of the entire distributed network, goes a long way.
+Understanding what devices are deployed on your network, and the logical layout of the entire network, goes a long way.
 Of course, manually discovering and documenting everything isn’t operationally feasible.
 Monitoring tools that automate the process of device discovery and network documentation can improve asset management, streamline troubleshooting, and greatly improve overall network visibility.
 They also help you avoid the “stale documentation” problem that plagues many IT teams.

 - Consider cloud-based monitoring.
-Because cloud-based monitoring tools are inherently distributed, they’re often a good fit for monitoring distributed networks.
+Because cloud-based monitoring tools are inherently distributed, they’re often a good fit.
 Cloud-based network monitoring decouples network monitoring from specific sites.
 This makes it easier to scale and access from anywhere.
 It also eliminates the complexity of maintaining the infrastructure required to run on-premises tooling.
 In some cases, as evidenced by Forrester’s recent study of Auvik, cloud-based monitoring can also have significant bottom-line benefits.
 Some benefits are simply licensing savings, but there’s much more to it than that.
 My favorite part is the operational benefits.
-For example, the study indicated Auvik also simplified network operations to the point junior staff could resolve issues without the need for senior engineers to get involved.
+For example, the study indicated that Auvik also simplified network operations to the point junior staff could resolve issues without the need for senior engineers to get involved.

 Like most things in network engineering, effective monitoring of a distributed network is a mix of the right skills and the right tools.
 Auvik is a cloud-based solution that many enterprises and MSPs trust for their distributed network monitoring.
-It’s got you covered with automatic, vendor-agnostic device discovery and documentation, dynamic mapping, and includes management features like automated backup of distributed network devices.
+It’s got you covered with automatic, vendor-agnostic device discovery and documentation, and dynamic mapping, and includes management features like an automated backup of distributed network devices.